BehshadBabai/BehshadBabai/README.md

 - 👋 Hi, I’m Behshad Babai.
-I'm a front-end developer based in Vancouver, BC.
+I'm a Full-Stack developer based in Vancouver, BC.
 I have an Associates Degree of Computer Science from Langara.
 - 👀 I’m interested in web development and web related technologies whether it's front-end or back-end.
-- 🌱 I’m currently working on portfolio projects for showcasing backend skills.
 - 📫 You can reach me via email: behshad.babai@gmail.com

 <!---